AI-estimated baseline profile. Be the first to log a session!

 What does 2002 CNNP “Green Mark” Ripe Pu’er taste like?

-This dark from Yunnan, China offers a distinctive drinking experience.
 This aged Ripe Pu-erh offers a deeply satisfying and smooth experience, characterized by rich, earthy notes reminiscent of damp forest floor and aged wood.
 A subtle underlying sweetness emerges, leadi.
-It sits in the "Earthy" and "Woody" and "Mellow" flavor families, so expect a cup that leans earthy and woody and mellow.
+It leans earthy, woody and mellow.

 How should I brew 2002 CNNP “Green Mark” Ripe Pu’er?